 What Is Sober Living?

-When inpatient treatment ends, patients must decide to return to their former environment, or move into recovery housing known as sober living.
-Those on the fence of which way to go should know that sober living offers a great option to re-build and take the next step.
+When inpatient treatment ends, patients must decide to return to their former environment or move into recovery housing known as sober living.
+Those on the fence about which way to go should know that sober living offers a great option to rebuild and take the next step.

 There will often typically be a curfew in place that must be respected.
 However, residents do not have to stay within the walls 24/7.
 It just offers a transition phase before you re-enter your old life fully.
 So, you can continue to build the skills you gained in a treatment facility and not fall back into old habits.